andrewdavidmackenzie/flow/flowstdlib/README.md

 `flowstdlib` is a standard library of functions for `flow` programs to use.

-The directory containing this library must be part of `FLOW_LIB_PATH` in order for the compiler to be able to find the library `flow` and `function` definitions.
+The directory containing this library must be part of `FLOW_LIB_PATH` or specified using an instance of the `-L` command line option, in order for the compiler to be able to find the library `flow` and `function` definitions.

 It is build by using `flowc` with the `-l` option.